apennathur/arunpennathur/index.md

 layout: home
 ---
-#### Welcome to my page.
+#### I am an Associate Professor of Instruction in the Industrial and Systems Engineering Department at the University of Iowa.
 This is a minimal, text-only page I maintain of my academic work.
 Please feel free to contact me if you are interested in learning more about my work.